enyeInc/Engineering-Conventions/README.md

     <div style={{width: '200px', height: '100px'}} />
 ...
 ```
-> Instead give the element a classname and define its style in the style sheet
+> Instead, give the element a classname and define its style in the style sheet.
 * Correct way:
 ```
 // Example.js